 (1) In this section —

-“allegation” includes any matter reported, notified or referred to the Parliamentary Inspector.
+allegation includes any matter reported, notified or referred to the Parliamentary Inspector.

 (2) If an allegation has been made to the Commission or the Parliamentary Inspector or any information has been given to the Commission or the Parliamentary Inspector no civil or criminal liability, other than liability under this Act, attaches to a person by reason that the allegation was made or the information was given.